William Missouri Downs: Life and career

-Downs has an extensive publication record including articles, plays, and books.
+Downs has an extensive publication record including articles, plays, novels, and textbooks.
 He has co-authored four books, including Naked Playwriting (Silman/James), Playwriting: From Formula to Form (Harcourt Brace), Screenplay: Writing the Picture (Silman/James), and The Art of Theatre (Wadsworth/Cengage).
 The Art of Theatre has gone through multiple editions and has been adopted as a college textbook in the US.

 Awards

 Downs has won two rolling premieres from the National New Play Network and has twice been a finalist at the Eugene O'Neill.
 He also won the Beverly Hills Theatre Guild Julie Harris Award.